 It is important to obtain the required entry and student visas.
 The requirements may vary according to:

 Various accommodation options are available to exchange students.
 It is the student's responsibility to make their own arrangements and pay for housing.
 Of course, the BEI is here to help!

 Some students will receive a housing offer.
-This offer will be included in your welcome package.
+This offer will be included in your welcome letter.
 However, since the available places are limited, the housing is only offered to students coming from selected universities.

 Receiving a housing offer does not mean that your place is reserved.
 To reserve a room, you have to make your reservation and pay a deposit with the BEI before June 30th.

 You should note that no rooms in the halls of residence are offered to exchange students accepted exclusively for the winter semester.
 Rooms are only available to students arriving during the fall semester.

 For more information on housing, please visit the following website:

 Off campus housing